Randhir Singh (sports administrator): Sports administration career

 Singh began his sports administration career in 1984, when he was elected to the IOA as a joint secretary.
 He was elected to the IOC during the 112th IOC session in 2001, which was held in Moscow, Russia.
 In the election, Singh received 101 votes, which was the highest amongst all the candidates.
 He served as a member of the IOC from 2001 to 2014, and has been an honorary member of the IOC since 2014.

-Singh had served as the Secretary General of the IOA from 1987 to 2012 and was a member of the governing board of the Sports Authority of India from 1987 to 2010.
-He was also a member of the World Anti-Doping Agency Foundation Board from 2003 to 2005 and is a member of the Executive Board of the Association of National Olympic Committees (ANOC) since 2002.
+He had served as the Secretary General of the IOA from 1987 to 2012 and was a member of the governing board of the Sports Authority of India from 1987 to 2010.
+He was also a member of the World Anti-Doping Agency Foundation Board from 2003 to 2005 and was a member of the Executive Board of the Association of National Olympic Committees (ANOC) since 2002.

-Singh has served on the following commissions: Olympic Games Study from 2002 to 2003, Sport for All since 2004, Women and Sport since 2006, Coordination for the 1st Summer Youth Olympic Games in Singapore in 2010 and the Olympic Truce Foundation since 2007.
+Singh served on the following commissions: Olympic Games Study from 2002 to 2003, Sport for All from 2004, Women and Sport from 2006, Coordination for the 1st Summer Youth Olympic Games in Singapore in 2010 and the Olympic Truce Foundation from 2007.
 He was the Founder Secretary General of the Afro-Asian Games Council from 1998 to 2007 and helped lead the organization of the only Afro-Asian Games, which was held in Hyderabad in 2003.